-After putting in the required amount of scouting 2 weeks ago to locate a SW Javelina, then hunting for Javelina all of last weekend without any success, I receive the green light from my wife (Kimberly) to continue one more weekend on my pursuit for a Javelina.
+After putting in the required amount of scouting 2 weeks ago to locate some SW Arizona Javelina, then bowhunting for Javelina all of the first weekend without any success; I received the green light from my wife (Kimberly) to continue one more weekend on my pursuit for a Javelina.
 Understanding that I had spent more time then most would have expected, I was able to finally shoot my Javelina at a short distance of 14 yards.
-I must first start off explaining that getting to this point was very interesting to say the least and it will be a day in the field that will be burned in my memory for a long, long, long time.
+I must first start off explaining that getting to this point was very interesting to say the least and it is a day in the field that will be burned in my memory for a long, long, long time.

 My morning started out by traveling to a well known Javelina location with my good friend Paul.
 We arrived at the base of this specific mountain which had been very successful in the past years.
 I could have never anticipated the turn of events that would come my direction as my body is still feeling the pain from this hunt.
-With the both of us ascending up the mountain side I grab what appeared to be a stationary rock.
-Pulling myself in an upwards position it ended up being apparent the rock was not only loose but released completely from the added body weight I strained upon it.
-At that exact moment the rock propelled past me and I realized I made what will be a terrible decision not pull on the rock confirming stability as I was heading back down the mountain side in a backwards roll.
+With both Paul and I ascending up the mountainside, I grabbed what appeared to be a stationary rock.
+Pulling myself in an upwards position it quickly was apparent the rock was not only loose but releasing completely due to my added body weight.
+At the exact moment the rock propelled past me, I realized I had made a terrible decision by not pulling on the rock to confirm its stability; because I was going back down the mountainside … in a backwards roll !!!

 Now was the time to pick myself up and get back at the game in hand.
 Pulling quills from my hands, arms, knees and thigh, I continued with quill removal until enough of them were pulled to become refocused on heading back up the mountain.
 It takes waaaaaaaaaaay more then a few backwards tumbles down a mountain side and a few cacti to stop this guy!

-After arriving at our glassing location I then sat in my underwear for what seemed over an hour pulling more cactus needles from my body and Scent Lok clothing.
+After arriving at our glassing location I then sat in my underwear for over an hour pulling more cactus needles from my body and Scent Lok clothing.
 I could not believe it but I even had needles on the top of my shoulder.
-I guess when I rolled over so many times it was inevitable to pick up a few quills in this location while rolling backwards down hill.
-In my thigh, the main puncture area where blood was running freely, I had over 100 puncture holes that will remind me for a long time of the pain I endured on this adventure hunt.
+I guess when I rolled over so many times it was inevitable to pick up a few quills in this location.
+In my thigh, the main puncture area, where blood was running freely, I had over 100 puncture holes that will remind me for a long time of the pain I endured on this adventure hunt.

-After rearranging myself and getting situated to glass, Paul was able to glass up a Javelina giving up their location so the pursuit for my Javelina could continue.
+After rearranging myself I was ready to glass, Paul had already glassed up Javelina, giving up their location, so the pursuit for my Javelina continued.

 Crossing multiple washes we then stalked to a vantage point that gave us a downward view of the location these critters were enjoying.
-Glassing from the distance of 80 yards I was able to pick out 3 Javelina holding to the same location they we spotted 3 plus hours before.
-Not being able to get any closer then 40 yards, due to the steep bank and loose rocks, we knew we had to think of another plan.
+Glassing from 80 yards away I picked out 3 Javelina holding to the same location where we spotted them 3 plus hours before.
+But not being able to get any closer then 40 yards, due to the steep bank and loose rocks, we had to think of another plan.

-Paul decided to blow his predator call to see if we would have any luck bringing the Javelina out from the thicker cover.
-As soon as Paul hit the call, the Javelina sprinted out heading away from us down into a wash, just my luck?
+Paul decided to blow his predator call to see if we would have any luck calling the Javelina out from the thicker cover.
+As soon as Paul hit the call, the 3 Javelina sprinted away from us and down into a wash, just my luck?
 I frantically signaled with my hand to stop the calling so the sound didn’t scare them completely out of the country.

 We reassessed the situation and felt it would be to my benefit if I tried to cut them off at the intersection at one of the washes that we crossed earlier that afternoon.
 I sprinted down the mountain as fast as I could to an area that I felt would be the Javelina’s travel corridor, at that point I began my anticipated wait.

-Glassing up into the wash 5 Javelina appeared and were heading directly for my position.
-At that moment I realized I had just set my self up for Javelina success.
-Not being picky, due to the earlier circumstances, the first Javelina got into a range of approximately 20 yards.
-It stepped behind a very large Saguaro cactus to allow me to draw my bow.
-Stopping the Javelina with a soft grunt I was able to stop it in the wide open desert which allowed me a short 14 yard shot.
-With the arrow completely passing through the Javelina, it bolted off on a quick 40 yard run before expiring in a garden of cacti.
+Glassing up into the wash 5 Javelina appeared and were coming directly for my position.
+At that moment I realized I had just set myself up for Javelina success.
+Not being picky, due to the earlier circumstances; when the first Javelina got into a range of approximately 20 yards and stepped behind a very large Saguaro cactus, I drew my bow.
+Stopping the Javelina with a soft grunt allowed me a short 14 yard shot.
+The arrow completely passed through the Javelina, and it bolted off on a quick 40 yard run and expired in a garden of cacti.